Datura-ai/smart-scrape/docs/running_a_validator.md

 - `--reward.link_content_weight`: Specifies the weight for the reward model that evaluates the relevance and quality of summary text in conjunction with linked content data.
 - `--neuron.only_allowed_miners`: A list of miner identifiers, hotkey
 - `--neuron.disable_twitter_completion_links_fetch`: Enables the option to skip fetching content data for Twitter links, relying solely on the data provided by miners
+- `--neuron.update_weight_interval`:Defines the frequency (in seconds) at which the network's weight parameters are updated.
+The default interval is 1800 seconds (30 minutes).
+- `--neuron.update_available_uids_interval`: Specifies the interval, in seconds, for updating the list of available UIDs.
+The default interval is 600 seconds (10 minutes).

 ## 7. Monitor Your Process
 Monitor the status and logs: